timray674/website-content/post/web-platform-api/dom/index.md

 To access all the Children Element Nodes of a node, use **`Node.childNodes`**.

 The DOM also exposes a `Node.children` method.
-However, it not just includes Element nodes, but also the white space between elements as Text nodes.
+However, it does not just include Element nodes, but also the white space between elements as Text nodes.
 This is not something you generally want.

 ![Get the children of a node](dom-get-children.png)